 This is precisely how Jo Maeder — who at 47 moved from her adopted home of New York City to Greensboro, N.C. — met one of her best friends.

 Maeder, an author, had relocated to take care of her ailing mother.
 The financial toll made it impractical to return to New York City when her mom died.
-“I was now in the Bible Belt, unmarried, childless, and not a member of a church.
+“I was unmarried, childless, and not a member of a church.
 I kept looking for work and love there, hoping that would change.”

 What Makes a Good Friend?

 - Good friends have real meaning in each other’s life.
 Your best friends are among the first you share your good and bad news with — the deeper, more meaningful news beyond what you post online.
-These friends are privy to your important moments, and not an afterthought.
+These friends are privy to your important moments and are not an afterthought.

 - Good friends give each other feedback about their friendship: Your best friends let you know you mean a lot to them, and vice versa.
 Some people aren’t prone to sentimentality, and validation about how happy friends are to spend time together may come with gentle teasing.